-Affiliate transactions ~~include~~ ~~included~~ direct cost reimbursement for shared phone and administrative services from KSA Industries, Inc. ("KSA"), an affiliated entity. ~~KSA was our largest shareholder until October 31, 2022 when we repurchased the common stock owned by it.
-An affiliate of KSA served on our Board of Directors through the date of our 2023 annual meeting.
-We lease our corporate office space in a building operated by 17 South Briar Hollow Lane, LLC, an affiliate of KSA.
+Affiliate transactions included direct cost reimbursement for shared phone and administrative services from KSA Industries, Inc. ("KSA"), an affiliated entity.
+We lease leased our corporate office space in a building operated by 17 South Briar Hollow Lane, LLC, an affiliate of KSA.
 In addition, we purchase pickup trucks from West Point Buick GMC, an affiliate of KSA.
-KSA was our largest shareholder until October 31, 2022 when we repurchased the common stock owned by it.
+KSA was our largest shareholder until October 31, 2022, when we repurchased the common stock owned by it.
 An affiliate of KSA served on our Board of Directors through the date of our 2023 annual meeting, when he retired.
-As of May 31, 2023, KSA and its affiliates are no longer related parties.~~
+As of May 31, 2023, KSA and its affiliates are no longer related parties.
+The table above consequently does not reflect any payments to or from KSA and its affiliates after that date.